Frances Rings: Choreographic works

 Rings' choreographic works are often influenced by her childhood experiences with nature.
-During her childhood, her father, a German migrant, struggled financially to provide for his family due to the aftermath of World War II.
+During her childhood, her father, a German migrant to Australia, struggled financially to provide for his family due to the aftermath of World War II.
 The main source of sustenance that he could provide for his family included what he grew in his own vegetable patch and orchard.
 Rings also recalls how on the way to school in the morning, she would climb over other people's fences to pick figs, nuts and grapes.
 She believes that because of her father, Rings developed her "connection to country".
 It was not because of her Aboriginal background, or from a cultural perspective.

 Rings mentions being influenced by the way her aunts and sisters told stories, specifically their body language, such as gestures and expressions, and how she is able to see them reflected within the shape of trees.
 She said in 2022 that she likes choreography that shows "clean shapes and distinctive physical architecture of body", that also embodies the convergence of the spirits of culture, Country and people.